scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 * If A depends on B, then a vulnerability in B implies a corresponding vulnerability in A.
 * If A depends on B, then an exposure to A implies an exposure to B.

-While there are exceptions to these rules, they are a principled analytic way of related vulnerability, exposure, and software dependency that can be implemented as a heuristic and tested as a hypothesis.
+While there are exceptions to these rules, they are a principled analytic way of relating vulnerability, exposure, and software dependency that can be implemented as a heuristic and tested as a hypothesis.

 Robustness and fragility, resilience and brittleness